Accessories for Beginners

 - Pencil, pen, eraser. ruler, stapler and sellotape

-- Interesting fabric or garments you have collected and may wish to develop into something new
+- Fabric for your bag, or a garment you wish to develop into something new.

 - If you have a digital camera please or camera phone, it would be useful to bring along